Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 - Call-back support and coaching calls

-The EveryDollar app works on the zero-based budgeting method, which is where you make sure that every dollar you earn has a goal and purpose.
+The EveryDollar app works with the zero-based budgeting system, which is where you make sure that every dollar you earn has a goal and purpose.
+It also works great along with the envelope budgeting system.

-It’s set up with Dave’s Baby Step program in mind, so this could be the perfect app for you if you are following this plan.
+It’s set up with Dave’s Baby Step program in mind, so this could be the perfect personal finance app for you if you follow this plan.

 Fee: Free, with a premium version available for $99 a year